Santa Cruz Reliability Project North

 SCR North is the first of three phases in a project designed to improve transmission service in the area.

-In early 2024, UniSource began a comprehensive planning and siting study for the first phase of the Santa Cruz Reliability Project, to identify the best routes to build a new 138 kilovolt transmission line to connect its Kantor Substation in Santa Cruz County to the regional electric grid in Pima County.
-Following 20 months of study, which included 9 public meetings attended by hundreds of individuals who provided over 300 written comments, UniSource has identified the routes that will be included in an application for a Certificate of Environmental Compatibility (CEC).
+In early 2024, UniSource began a comprehensive planning and siting study for the first phase of the Santa Cruz Reliability Project to identify the best potential routes for a new 138 kilovolt transmission line to connect its Kantor Substation in Santa Cruz County to the regional electric grid in Pima County.
+Following 20 months of study, which included 9 public meetings attended by hundreds of individuals who provided over 300 written comments, UniSource identified preferred and alternative routes that were included in an application for a Certificate of Environmental Compatibility (CEC), filed on Sept.
+19, 2025.
 The previously announced Route 2 was identified as the Preferred Route, while Route 1 was identified as an Alternative Route.
 Routes 3, 4, and 5 have been eliminated from consideration.